chef-boneyard/windows/README.md

 #### Attribute Parameters

 - `cert_name` - name attribute.
-The thumprint(hash) or subject that identifies the certicate to be bound.
+The thumbprint(hash) or subject that identifies the certificate to be bound.
 - `name_kind` - indicates the type of cert_name.
 One of :subject (default) or :hash.
 - `address` - the address to bind against.
 Default is 0.0.0.0 (all IP addresses).
 - `port` - the port to bind against.
 Default is 443.